danielkoralek/danielkoralek/README.md

 ### Hi there! 👋 My name is Daniel Koralek
 This is an experimental and personal use repository, where I plan to share some shareable snippets of my day to day work, as well as my personal research findings and self-taught discovery projects.

 Over the past years I have worked for big and well structured companies, as well a big Unicorn.
-Eeach company had its data stack, which allowed me to accumulate expertise in different areas and feel comfortable to compare them side by side today.
+Eeach company had its data stack, which allowed me to accumulate experience in different areas and platforms, and feel comfortable to compare them side by side today.
 During this time I have contributed a lot to proprietary projects and private repositories, so most of my old contribution won't show up here.

 I'm a Data Engineer by formation, but I consider myself a Data Enthusiast, always trying to lear something new.
 I'm currently studying the most diverse data pipeline forms and technologies, across different platforms and conditions (based on real-life use cases).